-Curly, round or conical, pale-green or vibrant ruby-red, cabbage is a versatile vegetable that may be shredded for coleslaw, sliced into a stir-fry, or simmered until softened in a flavorful liquid and served as a side dish with hearty fall meals.
+Curly, round, or conical, pale-green or vibrant ruby-red, cabbage is a versatile vegetable that may be shredded for coleslaw, sliced into a stir-fry, or simmered until softened in a flavorful liquid and served as a side dish.
 It can even be added to mashed potatoes and pasta sauces, if you like.

-A cruciferous vegetable that contains disease-fighting phytochemicals as well as vitamin C, folate, fiber, and beta-carotene, its crisp texture and slightly peppery flavor make cabbage a popular ingredient in many South Beach Diet dishes.
+A cruciferous vegetable that contains disease-fighting phytochemicals, as well as vitamin C, folate, fiber, and beta-carotene, cabbage's crisp texture and slightly peppery flavor make it a popular ingredient in many South Beach Diet dishes.
 Here’s a guide to some of our favorite cabbage varieties, and a suggested dish to try with each.

 Green.
 This is your go-to cabbage variety for coleslaw and other salads, since it’s sturdy enough to stand up to a variety of dressings and holds up well in stir-fries.
 Choose a head that feels heavy for its size and has moist-looking leaves, and avoid any heads with wilted or brownish leaves.
 Green cabbage (the color will vary from nearly white to pale green) keeps for at least a week as long as it is well-wrapped and refrigerated.
 Try green cabbage in our perfectly spiced Moroccan Cabbage and Carrot Slaw, a great side dish to serve with chicken or steak.

 Red.
 It’s not only beautiful, but red cabbage has a more robust, hearty flavor than green cabbage—and it contains more vitamin C than the green variety.
 The color can vary from a deep, vibrant ruby-red to purple.
-Sometimes a bit tougher than green cabbage, the red variety also is delicious in this make-ahead Braised Red Cabbage, where it’s simmered with chopped onion and caraway seeds in reduced-sodium chicken broth sparked with a splash of red wine vinegar.
+It’s particularly delicious in this make-ahead Braised Red Cabbage where it’s simmered with chopped onion and caraway seeds in reduced-sodium chicken broth sparked with a splash of red wine vinegar.